jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 The core logic of the eviction event polling and graceful shutdown mechanism is a `bash` script that utilizes `curl` to query the endpoint.
 The JSON results of the query are piped into `grep` to look for instances of the `Preempt` event.
-If a preempt event is discovered, a notice is passed to system users and a operating system shutdown is started.
+If a preempt event is discovered, a notice is passed to system users and an operating system shutdown is started.

 The script requires root permissions to run and should be stored in